220 points (or equivalent) are required for this course in Clearing.

 The post-production and video manipulation module provides an understanding of post-production techniques for digital media production.
 You will gain experience of producing motion graphics and combining visual elements using compositing tools.

-Your final year of study accumulates all the information, work and skills you have developed throughout the course and offers you an opportunity to apply them in a practical setting.
-We will support you in your professional development, preparing you for a successful career within film technology production.
+Your final year of study accumulates all the information, experience and skills you have developed throughout the course and offers you an opportunity to apply them in a practical setting.
+We will support you in your professional development, preparing you for a successful career within film production technology.
 Your final year studies will cover topics such as pre-visualisation, film production planning and sound mixing, as well as two larger projects - a group-based short film and an individual technology project.

 The final year pre-visualisation module explores the latest methods of visualising film production and post-production widely used in the film industry.
 Using 3D modelling and animation software you will construct and edit virtual versions of scenes before you even shoot them, blocking out scenes and exploring production ideas in 3D to allow for a more informed production process.